 More information about CNA Course Requirements and Registration →

-WHAT DO NURSE ASSISTANTS DO?
+WHAT DO certified NURSing ASSISTANTS DO?

-WHY BECOME A NURSE ASSISTANT?
+WHY BECOME A certified NURSing ASSISTANT?

-Nurse Assistants provide an invaluable service and play an important role in caring for elderly or disabled patients.
+Certified Nursing Assistants (CNA) provide an invaluable service and play an important role in caring for elderly or disabled patients.
 In the growing field of health care, the ability to provide compassionate, responsible assistance to incapacitated people is a needed skill.
 Nurse Assistants find employment in nursing homes, hospitals, and rehabilitation facilities, or as home health aides, working directly with patients and under the supervision of Registered Nurses or Licensed Nurse Practitioners.
 Nurse Assistants are people who:

-- Enjoy working with people who rely on them
+- Enjoy working with people who rely on them.

-- Want to make a difference in people’s lives
+- Want to make a difference in people’s lives.

-- Desire a rewarding and sustainable career
+- Desire a rewarding and sustainable career.

-WHAT IS MASSBAY’S NURSE ASSISTANT PROGRAM?
+WHAT IS MASSBAY’S certified NURSing ASSISTANT PROGRAM?

 WHAT MAKES NURSE ASSISTING A GOOD CAREER CHOICE?

-- Short-term Training: MassBay’s program is only 8 weeks long, including lecture and lab/clinical practice.
+- Short-term Training: Mass Bay’s program is only 8 weeks long, including lecture and lab/clinical practice.

-- Solid Job Growth Prospects: In Massachusetts, this job is expected to grow 7% through the year 2024.*
+- Solid Job Growth Prospects: In Massachusetts, this job is expected to grow 17% through the year 2022.*

-- Good Pay: The median hourly wage in 2015 was $14.*
+- Good Pay: In Massachusetts, the median hourly wage in 2015 was $14.*